Finder makes money from featured partners, but editorial opinions are our own.

 If your super contributions stop, your super falls below $6,000, or you change funds, your insurance might stop too.

-You can receive income protection as an individual or through group insurance via your superannuation fund.
-On the contrary, salary continuance insurance is only available through your super, usually via your employer.
+Typically, income protection insurance is bought through a provider or broker.
+On the contrary, salary continuance insurance is only available directly through a superfund or via your employer.

 Our expert says